Bible103

 MORE POINTS FROM THE OPENING CHAPTERS OF GENESIS

-1.Mankind in image of God; God saw that everything was good: material is not evil
+1.Mankind is in the image of God; God saw that everything was good: material things are not evil

 2. God instituted marriage, and said “Be fruitful and multiply.”